Outsourcing Adjudication to Strategic Jurors: Introduction

-Voting, the main tool we use for adjudication, has received enormous attention in the social choice theory literature ---originated with the seminal work of~\citeauthor{A51}~\shortcite{A51}--- and its recent computational treatment~\cite{comsoc}.
+\paragraph{Related work.} Voting, the main tool we use for adjudication, has received enormous attention in the social choice theory literature ---originating with the seminal work of~\citeauthor{A51}~\shortcite{A51}--- and its recent computational treatment~\cite{comsoc}.
 However, the main assumption there is that agents have preferences about the alternatives and thus an interest for the voting outcome, in contrast to our case where agents' interest for the final outcome depends only on whether this gives them compensation or not.
 Strategic voter behaviour is well-known to alter the intended outcome of all voting rules besides two-alternative majority voting and dictatorships~\cite{G73,S75}.
 Positive results are possible with the less popular approach of introducing payments to the voting process; e.g., see \citeauthor{PW18}~\shortcite{PW18}.

 The assumption for a ground truth alternative has been also inspired from voting theory~\cite{CPS16,CS05,Y88}.
 In a quite popular approach, votes are considered as noisy estimates of an underlying ground truth; typically, agents tend to inherit the preferences in the ground truth more often than the opposite ones.
-Our assumption for a majority of well-informed agents is in accordance to this.
+Our assumption for a majority of well-informed agents is in accordance with this.
 However, an important feature here is that the ground truth is unobservable.
 This is a typical assumption in the area of peer prediction mechanisms for unverifiable information (see~\citeauthor{FR17}~\shortcite{FR17}, Chapter 3), where a set of agents are used to decide about the quality of data.
-However, that line of work has a mechanism design flavour and assumes compensations to the agents so that their evaluation of the available data is truthful.
+However, that line of work has a mechanism design flavour and assumes compensations to the agents so that their evaluation of the available data is truthful (e.g., see~ \citeauthor{Witkowski18}~\shortcite{Witkowski18}).
 This is significantly different than our modeling assumptions here.
+In particular, any evaluation of the quality of the agents---a task that is usually part of crowdsourcing systems; e.g., see~\citeauthor{SZP15}~\shortcite{SZP15}---is in our case infeasible.
 Still, our payment optimization is similar in spirit to automated mechanism design~\cite{S03} but, instead of aiming for truthful agent behaviour, we have a particular equilibrium as target.